August 15, 2021

 Why do cats who eat plant-based proteins appear healthy?

 If it is true that cats were not created to eat ingredients that come from plants, then one automatically should wonder why all of these cats who eat food filled with vegetables, grains, and starches appear healthy.
-They are healthy for the same reason that children who are fed McDonald's appear healthy.
+They are healthy for the same reason children fed McDonald's appear healthy.
 When we are young, our bodies compensate.

 In 2019 The Journal of Evolution and Health published a study on fruit flies in an article titled “Evolutionary Biology of Diet, Aging, and Mismatch.”
 Fruit flies make a good case study because their lifespan is 40-50 days.
 In this study, some flies were fed an evolutionarily appropriate diet - the diet fruit flies evolved to eat in the wild.
 Others were fed on a different fruit.
 Ultimately, the study showed that young flies adapted to the new diet and were just as healthy as their counterparts on the evolutionarily appropriate diet.
 However, at older ages, the flies' health on the new diet failed more rapidly than the flies on the evolutionarily appropriate diet.